saadtahir995/auto-tweeter/README.md

 ## Important Note

 Make sure you are compliant with Twitter's API usage policies to avoid any issues with your Twitter account.
+There is a rate limit to posting tweets i.e 50 tweets per day and 1500 tweets per month (only if you are free tier user)

 ## License